CassiuSRSA/dataAnalystProject/README.md

 In this project I pretended to do an analysis of Airbnb data for a client looking to find out where to buy and what kind of property to buy when it comes to Airbnbs.

 Check out this project on my [Tableau Public Page](https://public.tableau.com/app/profile/sean.brookstein/viz/AirBnbDash_16781144404070/Dashboard1#1)

+## Project 4: Power BI Project

+In this project I analysed data obtained through a survey of people working as data professionals or looking to work as data professionals.

+##### Power BI Skills Used:

+Cleaned data in Power Query, removing unnecessary columns and getting data ready for easy visualization in Power BI.
+Once data was cleaned I could build a dashboard showing various insights into the dataset.
+I made sure to use a variety of visuals that really highlight data displayed.